actris-cloudnet/cloudnetpy/paper/paper.md

 (Aerosol, Clouds and Trace Gases Research Infrastructure), as the Cloudnet framework is implemented in the cloud remote sensing component of ACTRIS.
-ACTRIS is moving into implementation phase in 2020 and is supposed to be fully operational in 2025.
+ACTRIS is moving into implementation phase in 2020 and is supposed to be fully operational in 2025 [@ACTRIS_handbook].

 CloudnetPy is a Python implementation of the Cloudnet processing scheme.
-CloudnetPy covers full Cloudnet processing chain starting from the raw measurements and providing the same functionality as the original software written in Matlab and C. The outputs of the two programs are similar but not identical, because several methods were revised and bugs fixed.
-The API is designed to serve the operational processing, but it should be straightforward for site operators and scientific community to run the software, improve existing methods and develop new products.
+CloudnetPy covers the full Cloudnet processing chain starting from the raw measurements and providing the same functionality as the original software written in Matlab and C. The outputs of the two programs are similar but not identical, because several methods were revised and bugs fixed.
+The CloudnetPy API is designed to serve the operational processing, but it should be straightforward for site operators and scientific community to run the software, improve existing methods and develop new products.

 # Acknowledgements